benwiz/learn/README.md

 ## To Do

-- Sources
+- Populate main info.
+This requires just the main rss feed.
-- I need a legend somewhere to indicate gray means no-burn.
-Or use a different, more obvious icon.
+- Populate region info.
+This requires the other two rss feeds.
-- Consider replacing "today" and "tomorrow" with the name of the day of the week
+  - Replace "today" and "tomorrow" with the name of the day of the week